 Two of Picasso’s signature figures; the Minotaur and the Harlequin are there in Guernica.
 The Minotaur symbolizes irrational power and dominates the left side of the painting, the Harlequin, which is a little off-centre to the left is partially hidden cries of a diamond-shaped tear.
 This symbolizes duality.
 It is a mystical symbol representing power over life and death.
 It is said that Picasso added the Harlequin to counterbalance the deaths depicted in this mural.

 3. What is depicted?

 This painting is not very easy to decipher, there is death depicted everywhere.
 Figures start to emerge as the viewers’ eyes adjust to the frantic action.
 There is a woman in the far left, who is screaming in pain with her head back while holding a lifeless baby in her hands making it one of the most unforgettable images in the painting.
-On the right, there is the head and partial body of a bull which is the only unharmed figure in the whole mural.
-There is also a horse in the center, which is screaming in pain because it has been pierced by a spear.
-There are many more figures, all of which depict death and agony.
+There is the head and partial body of a bull, right next to the woman, which is the only unharmed figure in the whole mural.
+There is also a horse in the left-centre, which is screaming in pain because it has been pierced by a spear.
+There are many more figures, all of which are depicting death and agony.
 The faces of all the characters are distorted in agony and their eyes dislocated with open mouths and tongues shaped like daggers.

 remains timeless and as universally relatable as it today as it was in 1937.

 5. Women are the main characters in Guernica: